blogs.sanpreetsingh.com

 Emotional emptiness often grows through:

-For some couples, this begins to overlap with communication problems in relationship even when they are technically still “communicating” every day.
+For some couples, this begins to overlap with conversations that no longer create real understanding even when they are technically still “communicating” every day.

 Usually, what changes first is not love.
 It is emotional safety.